UPGRADING YOUR JOURNEY

-The Medical Centre can be contacted on (02) 9667 4355.
+The medical centre can be contacted on (02) 9667 4355.

 Use the flight information display screens in the check-in area on the departures level to identify the check-in counters for your flight.
 The check-in counters are positioned in sequential order from A to K.

-If you have sufficient time before your flight departs, there is a food court and other cafes and bars in the main shopping area located before Customs which also offers an extensive range of eating and drinking options to choose from.
+If you have sufficient time before your flight departs, there is a food court and other cafes and bars in the main shopping area located before Customs which also offer an extensive range of eating and drinking options to choose from.

-To view the range and location of eating and drinking options at Sydney Airport please visit our Eating and Drinking page.
+To view the range and location of eating and drinking options at Sydney Airport, please visit our Eating and Drinking page.

 Please note that the liquids, aerosols and gels (LAGs) restrictions for carry on baggage applies through security screening at T1 and this may also apply for specific flights to security-heightened destinations.